 U.S. Citizenship and Immigration Services, Department of Homeland Security.

-Comments are encouraged and will be accepted until April 12, 2018.
+Comments are encouraged and will be accepted for 60 days until September 10, 2021.

 Start Further Info

 USCIS, Office of Policy and Strategy, Regulatory Coordination Division, Samantha Deshommes, Chief, telephone number (240) 721-3000 (This is not a toll-free number.
 Comments are not accepted via telephone message).
 Please note contact information provided here is solely for questions regarding this notice.
 It is not for individual case status inquiries.
 Applicants seeking information about the status of their individual cases can check Case Status Online, available at the USCIS website at https://www.uscis.gov, or call the USCIS Contact Center at 800-375-5283 (TTY 800-767-1833).

 End Further Info

 You may access the information collection instrument with instructions or additional information by visiting the Federal eRulemaking Portal site at: https://www.regulations.gov and entering USCIS-2008-0037 in the search box.
 All submissions will be posted, without change, to the Federal eRulemaking Portal at https://www.regulations.gov, and will include any personal information you provide.
 Therefore, submitting this information makes it public.
 You may wish to consider limiting the amount of personal information that you provide in any voluntary submission you make to DHS.
 DHS may withhold information provided in comments from public viewing that it determines may impact the privacy of an individual or is offensive.
 For additional information, please read the Privacy Act notice that is available via the link in the footer of https://www.regulations.gov.

 Written comments and suggestions from the public and affected agencies should address one or more of the following four points:

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;